Texiwill/aac-lib/vli/README.md

 for more items.

 ### Changelog
+- 1.2 Fix to the VMRC Dashboards to account for vSphere 6.7, tested on VRLI 8.x

+- 1.1 Added vNetwork and new visualizations to SecureESX

+- 1.0 Added SecureESX Dashboard.
+Updated dashboard for vSphere 6.5

 - 1.0 RC7 - changed vSphere to ESXi in dashboards where appropriate.
 Also added Shell commands alerting and tracking to the ESXi Config Changes dashboards.
 Fixed the Data Store Browser dashboards to be more accurate (Thank you fellow vExpert Justin Bias).

 - 1.0 RC6 - added the vSphere Config Changes Dashboard.
 Updated the Firewall dashboard to include a chart of Dropped by port.